 And remember to gauge if you should repair your old car or get a new one while you’re at it.
 Investing in a new ride instead of spending a lot on a car that has another year left in it can end up costing you less in the long run.

 BUDGETING TIP: If the numbers don’t quite work, look for ways to rearrange your budget.
 Maybe you can take a few dollars from non-fixed expense categories (such as entertainment or clothing) and move them to your vehicle category.

-As you browse the dealership’s selection, remember that the Manufacturer’s Suggested Retail Price (MSRP), or sticker price, is just part of what you’ll need to consider.
-You may also be required to pay for sales tax, title and registration, plus any add-ons you opt for, like GAP insurance or extended warranty.
+As you browse the dealership’s selection and get ready to test-drive, remember that the Manufacturer’s Suggested Retail Price (MSRP), or sticker price, is just part of what you’ll need to consider.
+You may also be required to pay for sales tax, title and registration, plus any add-ons you opt for, like GAP or extended warranties.
 Together, these costs make up your monthly payment.

 Get behind the wheel

-The total cost of having a car goes beyond your monthly payment and gas expenses, so be sure to plan ahead.
-Putting a little money aside now will help you afford unexpected expenses or splurges (think new tires or a road trip) without taking on debt or dipping into your savings.
+When it comes to your new vehicle, remember that your monthly payment and gas aren’t the only expenses to expect.
+Put a little money aside now to help you afford unexpected expenses or splurges (think new tires or a road trip) without taking on debt or dipping into your savings.

-Is now the best time for you to buy or lease a car?
+Is now the best time for you to lease or buy a car?
 Apply online to see if you’re eligible for prequalified financing.

 Ready to get in the driver's seat?